codebar/tutorials/js/lesson4/tutorial.md

 ###Handling a failed request

-To get started,, let's make sure we handle any requests that have failed.
-So, any requests that don't return `200` status.
+First, let's make sure we handle any requests that have failed.

+> Have a look in the status codes.
+There is only one response code for a succesfuly request, anything else should be classed as a failure.

 When we have a failing request, we want to change the `html` of `$("#profile h2")` to `No such user: <username>`